ThatGuySam/marvelorder/src/pages/en/spider-man-557.md

 slug: spider-man
 description: >-
-  After being bitten by a genetically altered spider at Oscorp, nerdy but endearing high school student Peter Parker is endowed with amazing powers to become the superhero known as Spider-Man.
+  After being bitten by a genetically altered spider at Oscorp, nerdy but endearing high school student Peter Parkeris endowed with amazing powers to become the superhero known as Spider-Man.
 layout: ../../layouts/MainLayout.astro
 type: movie